Who will be Dianne Feinstein's replacement? Here are California's rules for replacing U.S. senators.

 Under California law, Democratic Gov. Gavin Newsom has sole discretion to fill that seat with an appointee, and that appointee will serve until after voters elect a senator for the seat.

-Newsom will appoint a Democrat, but which Democrat remains to be seen.
+Newsom will appoint a Democrat, but which Democrat remains to be seen, and he has made it clear that he plans to choose someone who would be an interim replacement.

 Lee bristled at Newsom's exchange with NBC's Chuck Todd earlier this month when Todd asked Newsom, "But you're gonna abide by — it would be essentially a caretaker, an African American woman?"